Pavlik Morozov

-Propaganda story
+Popular story

 The most popular account of the story is as follows: born to poor peasants in Gerasimovka, a small village 350 km north-east of Yekaterinburg (then known as Sverdlovsk), Morozov was a dedicated communist who led the Young Pioneers at his school and supported Stalin's collectivization of farms.

 In 1932, at the age of 13, Morozov reported his father to the political police (GPU).
 Supposedly, Morozov's father, Trofim, the chairman of the Gerasimovka Village Soviet, had been "forging documents and selling them to the bandits and enemies of the Soviet State" (as the sentence read).
 Trofim Morozov was sentenced to ten years in a labour camp, where his sentence was changed to death, which was fulfilled.
 However, Pavlik's family did not take kindly to his reporting his father and on 3 September of that year, his uncle, grandfather, grandmother, and a cousin murdered him, along with his younger brother.
 All of them except the uncle were rounded up by the GPU and sentenced to "the highest measure of social defense" – execution by a firing squad.

 Thousands of telegrams from all over the Soviet Union urged the judge to show no mercy for Pavlik's killers.
 The Soviet government declared Pavlik Morozov a glorious martyr who had been murdered by reactionaries.
 Statues of him were built, and numerous schools and youth groups were named in his honour.
 An opera and numerous songs were written about him.
-The Gerasimovka school that Morozov attended, became a shrine, and children from all over the Soviet Union went on school excursions to visit it.
+The Gerasimovka school that Morozov attended became a shrine, and children from all over the Soviet Union went on school excursions to visit it.
+The Cultural Palace of the Young Pioneers was renamed after him.
+The USSR widely distributed a painting of Pavlik stating "I accuse my father not as his son, but as a Pioneer" while standing underneath a painting of Lenin at a courthouse.
+Sergei Eisenstein produced a film about Pavlik's life.
+According to Nadezhda Mandelstam's memoirs, while in exile in Kalinin (now Tver), she met a boy who was also in exile with his family who "spent his days denouncing his parents as traitors and lamenting the fact that, unlike Pavlik, he had not denounced his parents in time", saying "Stalin is my father and I do not need another one."

 During the investigation of Trofim Morozov's case, his wife Tatyana Morozova stated that Trofim used to beat her and also brought home valuables received as payment for selling forged documents.
 According to this testimony, Pavlik merely confirmed evidence given by his mother.